Online MA in Publishing

 For over two decades, Rosemont's publishing courses have provided students with the necessary skills, insight, and experience to succeed in all aspects of the industry.
 This reputable degree allows you to explore both the creative and business sides of the field.

 As a student in Publishing, you're able to take advantage of our program’s close affiliation with Rosemont’s other graduate programs in Creative Writing and Education.
 By choosing different elective courses from these programs, you will gain a strategic advantage in your chosen career.

 Rosemont alums enjoy success as magazine and book editors, business owners, columnists, designers, literary agents, marketing directors, production managers, proofreaders, sales representatives, teachers, writers, and more.

 In a survey of recent alumni we found that 94% of respondents were employed full-time in publishing or a publishing-related field after graduating from the program.
 Students who interned during their time in the program were similarly employed at a 97% rate.
 Our program's professors work in publishing, and they provide practical expertise and vital connections to relevant organizations.
 In the past, publishing students have participated in a variety of internships at companies including Macmillan (NYC), Philadelphia Weekly, and Simon & Schuster, among others.

 Understanding contracts, managing resources, gathering data to make informed decisions, supervising and coordinating with co-workers and others—an editor’s work goes well beyond the page.
-Courses such as "Small Press Practices," "Role of the Literary Agent," and "Acquisitions" show you editorial work from different depths and perspectives, allowing you to learn the concepts and skills needed to manage a project from its initial concept to publication.
+Courses such as "Small Press Practices," "Role of the Literary Agent," and "Editorial Roles in Publishing" show you editorial work from different depths and perspectives, allowing you to learn the concepts and skills needed to manage a project from its initial concept to publication.